Suo Chen: During Emperor Min's reign

-In 313, Emperor Huai of Jin was executed by Liu Cong.
-When news of his death reached Chang'an, Sima Ye mourned for him and soon assumed the imperial title for himself, becoming Emperor Min of Jin.
+In March 313, Emperor Huai of Jin was executed by Liu Cong.
+When news of his death reached Chang'an, Sima Ye mourned for him and soon assumed the imperial title for himself; he would be posthumously known as Emperor Min of Jin.
 He gave a number of his officials new appointments.
 Suo Chen was appointed Deputy Director of the Left of the Masters of Writing, acting Director of the Ministry of Personnel, and Intendant of Jingzhao.
 He was then also appointed as Guard General and as acting Grand Commandant, handling all national military affairs.

-The same year, Han's general Liu Yao began his attack on Emperor Min's territory.
+Within the same year, Han's general Liu Yao began his attack on Emperor Min's territory.
 With Zhao Ran, he attacked Qu Yun at his base in Huangbai (黃白城, in present-day Xianyang, Shaanxi) defeating him several times.
 Emperor Min ordered Suo Chen to aid Qu Yun and Suo managed to rout Liu Yao's general Huyan Mo (呼延莫).
 Soon, Qu Yun was able to fend off the attackers but not before Chang'an was devastated by Zhao Ran's raid.
-For Suo Chen's feats, he was made Duke of Shangluo commandary with a fief of ten thousand households.
+For Suo Chen's feats, he was made Duke of Shangluo commandery with a fief of ten thousand households.
 His wife Lady Xun (荀氏) was made Lady of Xinfeng and his son Suo Shiyuan (索石元) became his heir.

 Liu Yao and Zhao Ran attacked Chang'an again in 314 and this time Suo Chen was sent to oppose Zhao Ran.
 Zhao did not think much of Suo but his advisor Lu Hui (魯徽) warned him not to underestimate him.
 Zhao Ran refused to heed his advice and fought Suo Chen west of Chang'an but was defeated.
 For repelling Zhao Ran, Suo was further promoted to Grand General of the Agile Cavalry and Supervisor of the Left of the Masters of Writing.
 He was granted authority over the Masters of Writing, allowing him to be in control of most of the government's affairs.

 The next year, Suo Chen received the position of Supervisor of the Masters of Writing and as Chief Controller in and around Chang'an itself.
 Around the same time, Liu Yao was invading Beidi (北地, in present-day Qingyang, Gansu) and Qu Yun struggled to oppose him.
 Even worse, Chang'an and the region was suffering from a terrible famine at the time.
 Qu Yun wished to bring Emperor Min over to Sima Bao in Qinzhou who had a stronger army and base to oppose Han.
 Suo Chen turned down his suggestion, stating that Sima Bao would surely use the emperor for himself if they were to do that, so Qu no longer asked.